Analyzing your prompt, please hold on...

 </WindowsFormsHost.Child>

-We can now access & use Aspose.Cells.GridDesktop control in the .cs file as any other Windows Forms applications.
+We can now access and use the Aspose.Cells.GridDesktop control in the .cs file as we would any other Windows Forms application.
 In order to keep the demonstration simple, we are just loading a sample spreadsheet in the Aspose.Cells.GridDesktop control and saving it back.
 Moreover, we have used the FrameworkElement_OnLoaded event to trigger the following statements.

-Now, build and run the application using F5 or Start button on the Visual Studio UI.
+Now, build and run the application using F5 or the Start button in the Visual Studio UI.

 Analyzing your prompt, please hold on...